RobotLeopard86/CacaoEngine/docs/libapis.rst

 Welcome to the Cacao Engine Library API References.

-Here you can find the detailed API docs for all of Cacao Engine's auxiliary libraries.
+Here you can find the detailed API docs for all of Cacao Engine's utility libraries.

 Table of Contents: